 As part of the Recapitalization, the Formula One Group initially held a 20% intergroup interest in the Braves Group.
-As a result of the rights offering, the number of notional shares underlying the intergroup interest was adjusted to 9,084,940, representing a 15.1% intergroup interest in the Braves Group as of December 31, 2017.
-The intergroup interest is a quasi-equity interest which is not represented by outstanding shares of common stock; rather, the Formula One Group has an attributed value in the Braves Group which is generally stated in terms of a number of shares of stock issuable to the Formula One Group with respect to its interest in the Braves Group.
+As a result of the rights offering, the number of notional shares underlying the intergroup interest was adjusted to 9,084,940, representing a 15.1% intergroup interest in the Braves Group as of December 31, 2018.
+The intergroup interest is a quasi-equity interest which is not represented by outstanding shares of common stock; rather, the Formula One Group has an attributed value in the Braves Group.
 Each reporting period, the notional shares representing the intergroup interest are marked to fair value.
-The change in fair value is recorded in the Unrealized gain (loss) on intergroup interest line item in the unaudited attributed consolidated statements of operations.
-The Formula One Group's intergroup interest is reflected in the Investment in intergroup interest line item, and the Braves Group liability for the intergroup interest is reflected in the Redeemable intergroup interest line item in the unaudited attributed consolidated balance sheets.
+The change in fair value is recorded in the Unrealized gain (loss) on intergroup interest is reflected in the Investment in intergroup interest is reflected in the Braves Group liability for the intergroup interest is reflected in the Redeemable intergroup interest line item in the unaudited attributed consolidated balance sheets.
 Both accounts are presented as noncurrent, as there are currently no plans for the settlement of the intergroup interest.
-Appropriate eliminating entries are recorded in the Company's consolidated financial statements.
+Appropriate eliminating entries are recorded in the Company's consolidated framework.